tislova/BudgetTracker/README.md

 ### Data Visualization

-The Budget Tracker application's home page offers customers informative data visualization elements that improve their comprehension of their financial situation.
+The Budget Tracker application's home page offers customers informative data visualization elements that improve their understanding of their financial situation.

 #### Summary of Financial Metrics